Feature request #8201

 2. the dropdowns would not close after each disable/enable action, but only by clicking on the canvas or somewhere else than the dropdown.
 By this, it would be far quicker and less confusing to select/unselect the needed toolbars/panels.

-#2 Updated by Richard Duivenvoorde almost 5 years ago
+#2 Updated by Richard Duivenvoorde about 5 years ago

 - Status changed from Open to Closed